MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 The Microsoft Edge team respects the sensitivity of diagnostic data by restricting data access or removing personal information.
 To reset the identifier unique to your browser on Windows 10 and later devices, select **Start** > **Settings** > **Privacy** > **Diagnostics & feedback**, and then select **Delete** under **Delete diagnostic data**, or change your setting under **Diagnostic data** from **Full** to **Basic** or turn off **Optional diagnostic data**.

-On other platforms, to generate a new resettable identifier (ID) that is unique to your browser, go to `edge://settings/privacy` and turn off the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting.
+On other platforms, to generate a new resettable identifier (ID) that is unique to your browser, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and turn off the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting.
 The reset (ID) functionality may be different for devices managed with group policies set by your organization.

 If you're using Windows 10 version 1803 (April 2018 Update) or later, to view product data shared with Microsoft in the Diagnostic Data Viewer, select **Start** > **Settings** > **Privacy** > **Diagnostics & feedback**, and then select **Open Diagnostic Data Viewer** under **View diagnostic data**.